-Joint Tenancy with the Right of Survivorship Community Property with the Right of Survivorship Sole and Separate Parties need not be married: may be more than two joint tenants. marriage between two be more than two tenants in b See note at bottom of page.
+Joint Tenancy with the Right of Survivorship Community Property with the Right of Survivorship Tenancy in Common Sole and Separate Parties need not be married: may be more than two joint tenants.
+Requires a valid marriage between two persons.
+Parties need not be married: may be more than two tenants in common.
+See note at bottom of page.
 Each joint tenant holds an equal and undivided interest in the estate, unity of interest.
 Each spouse holds an undivided one half interest in the estate.
 Each tenant in common holds an undivided fractional interest in the estate.
 Can be disproportionate. (ie: 20%-80% or 60%-40%) See note at bottom of page.
-One joint tenant can partition the property by selling his or her joint interest. partition the property conveyed, mortgaged or devised See note at bottom of page.
+One joint tenant can partition the property by selling his or her joint interest.
+One spouse cannot partition the property by selling his or her interest.
+Each tenant's share can be conveyed, mortgaged or devised to a third party.
+See note at bottom of page.
 Requires signatures of all joint tenants to convey or encumber the whole.
 Requires signatures of both spouses to convey or encumber.
 Requires signatures of all tenants to convey or encumber the whole.
 See note at bottom of page.
 Estate passes to surviving joint tenants outside of probate.
 Estate passes to surviving spouse outside of probate.
 Upon death the tenant's proportionate share passes to his or her heirs by will or intestacy.
 See note at bottom of page.
 No court action required to "clear" title upon the death of joint tenant(s).
-No court action required to "clear" title upon the first death. o"clear" decedent must be "cleared" Deceased tenant's share is entitled to a "stepped up" tax basis as of the date of death.
+No court action required to "clear" title upon the first death.
+Upon death the estate of the decedent must be "cleared" through probate, affidavit or adjudication.
+See note at bottom of page.
+Deceased tenant's share is entitled to a "stepped up" tax basis as of the date of death.
 Both halves of the community property are entitled to a "stepped up" tax basis as of the date of death.
 Each share has its own tax basis.
 See note at bottom of page.